A Nobel laureate will head an interim government in Bangladesh after unrest ousted Hasina

 Hasina, 76, was elected to a fourth consecutive term in January polls that were boycotted by her main opponents.
 Thousands of opposition members were jailed before the voting, and the U.S. and the U.K. denounced the result as not credible, though the government defended it.

-Hasina landed at a military airfield near New Delhi on Monday after leaving Dhaka and met Indian National Security Adviser Ajit Doval, the Indian Express newspaper reported.
-It said Hasina was taken to a safe house and planned to travel to the United Kingdom.
+After fleeing Dhaka, Hasina landed at a military airfield near New Delhi on Monday and met Indian National Security Adviser Ajit Doval, the Indian Express newspaper reported.
+She was taken to a safe house and planned to travel to the United Kingdom, it said.

-Indian External Affairs Minister S. Jaishankar confirmed her presence in the country but did not indicate whether she intends to stay.

 Saaliq reported from New Delhi, India.